 Later this evening there's a chance to freshen up before boarding the train (4 berth sleeper cabin, basic standard) on the ‘Reunification Express’ railway line to Hue.
 An option to fly from Hanoi to Hue is also available.

 Overnight: Sleeper Train | Breakfast

-Arriving into Hue we take a guided sightseeing tour visiting the Thien Mu Pagoda, home to the oldest monastery in the city and the citadel.
-Within the citadel we discover the Imperial Purple Palace, an exact replica of the Bejing’s famous Forbidden city, with its imperial palaces, formal moats and impressive ramparts.
+This morning we arrive into Hue, the capital of the 19th-century Nguyen empire.
+On a tour of the city we visit the Thien Mu Pagoda, home to the oldest monastery in the city and the ancient citadel.
+Within the citadel we discover the Imperial Purple Palace, an exact replica of the Beijing’s famous Forbidden city, with its imperial palaces, formal moats and impressive ramparts.

 Overnight: Hue | Breakfast, Lunch